Ultra-orphan drugs and NICE

 Pharma representatives generally feel that the proposed threshold of £20 million is too low and should be increased to £100 million when introducing medicines with a high budget impact to provide solutions for ultra-orphan diseases.

 Walking the tightrope

 Keeping all stakeholders satisfied requires a skilled balancing act.
-Stakeholders feel that transparency in tracking new drugs needs to be seen as having its intended effect in relieving cost pressures; that providers need to be properly reimbursed if they are to continue to provide solutions; and, that patient access to ultra-orphan drugs and new medicines and technologies should not be constrained.
+Stakeholders feel that transparency in tracking new drugs needs to be having its intended effect in relieving cost pressures; that providers need to be properly reimbursed if they are to continue to provide solutions; and, that patient access to ultra-orphan drugs and new medicines and technologies should not be constrained.

 The role of the NHS as a partner for biomedical researchers and pharma is pivotal in finding solutions for patients with ultra-rare conditions.
-Rather than NICE imposing the rigid constraints of the recent policy changes to HST, a more fruitful option is for researchers and pharma to consult in order to find a way forward that will benefit all stakeholders.
-For example, pharma working closely with NHS England throughout the drug development process will ensure that stakeholders are better informed in relation to funding issues; by developing and maintaining transparency in these relationships, financial barriers can be identified early and solutions developed to ensure access to new treatments is not restricted.
+Rather than NICE imposing the rigid constraints of the recent policy changes to HST, a more fruitful option is for researchers and pharma to consult to find a way forward that will benefit all stakeholders.
+For example, pharma working closely with NHS England throughout the drug development process will ensure that stakeholders are better informed in relation to funding issues; by developing and maintaining transparency in these relationships, financial barriers can be identified early, and solutions developed to ensure access to new treatments is not restricted.